sn1p3r46/sn1p3r46.github.io/_posts/2014-09-09-introducing-myself.markdown

 Why?
 ---------

-This little space born from the idea of share my new knowledeges, solved issues, and projects with the whole internet community, let's introduce my self:
+This little space born from the idea to share my new knowledges, solved issues, and projects with the whole internet community, let's introduce my self: